+ Q. What kind of equipment do you use?

-A. I shoot with 2 bodies: Canon 5D Mark iii and Canon 6D with Prime L series lenses, usually my 35mm and 135mm or 50mm on each hip, two flashes, and other fun gear!
+A. I shoot with 2 bodies: Canon 5D Mark iii with Prime L series lenses, usually my 35mm and 50mm 1.2 on each hip, sometimes my 135mm, two flashes, and other fun gear!

-A. Typically portrait sessions are booked 1-2 months in advance and weddings are booked anywhere from a few months to a year out.
+A. Typically brand and portrait sessions are booked 1-2 months in advance and weddings are booked anywhere from a few months to a year out.

 A. Send me an email with a little information about you and what you're looking for!
-I'll respond with my welcome packet and if you're not sure how many hours of coverage you need, we can chat a little more to figure out what would best suit your needs.
-Once I email your contract, I just need you to sign it and send your 20% deposit.
+I'll respond with my brochure that has all the details about what I offer.
+If you're not sure how many hours of coverage you need, we can chat a little more to figure out what would best suit your needs.
+Once I email your contract, I just need you to sign it electronically along with your 20% retainer.
 Then the date is all yours!

-A. 8 hours with an engagement session is the most popular option, but it really depends on your wedding.
+A. For brand and portrait sessions, it really depends on your needs!
+For weddings, 8 hours with an engagement session is the most popular option, but it really depends on your wedding.
 I would be happy to help you determine what would be best for you based on your timeline for the day.

 A. No, I offer continuous coverage only.
-If you have a large gap between the ceremony and reception, that is actually preffered.
-Sometimes the portraits feel a little rushed, but more time allows the opportunity to have fun with the photos without worrying about time.
+If you have a large gap between the ceremony and reception, that is actually preffered, otherwise the time for portraits feels a little rushed.
+Having a time gap allows the opportunity to have fun with your bridal party and new husband/wife with me there to capture it.
 If you are not having a first look with the groom before the ceremony, most of the photos need to take place afterward.
 When you are creating your timeline, I usually recommend scheduling about 30 minutes for family, 30 minutes for the bridal party, and 30 minutes minimum for bride & groom photos.
 And you also have to factor in driving time if multiple venues are involved.
 Another advantage to having a gap like that is you can spend more time with your guests during cocktail hour and I will be able to get more photos of them!

 A. Yes.
 I usually keep the whole day open for your wedding.
 Just let me know if you need more time and I can add on an additional hour if needed.